 Antarctica Camping is limited to 40 participants per voyage.Is Antarctica Camping right for me?

 Antarctica Camping is ideal for those who are willing to brave the elements and to sacrifice some comfort for the sake of an unforgettable experience.
 Previous camping experience is not required, though you should be reasonably ambulatory and in good health to avoid exposing yourself to an undue level of risk.
-Please note that you will be expected to prepare your own campsite by leveling an area of snow for your tent or by digging a pit in the snow up to one meter deep for your bivy sack.
+Please note that you will be expected to prepare your own campsite by digging a pit in the snow up to one meter deep for your bivy sack.
 Perhaps even more crucially, adopting a spirit of adventure will enable you to get the most out of an experience that is not known for a high level of comfort.Is camping in Antarctica safe?

 Safety is our top priority.
 We have many safety measures and emergency procedures in place.
 However, you should understand that Antarctica Camping will take place away from the safety of the ship for an extended period of time in one of the most remote and inhospitable environments on Earth, so there will necessarily be some risk.
 Please see our Antarctica Camping Liability Waiver for more details.Do I need previous camping experience?

 Previous camping experience is not required.
-You will be given instructions on how to set up your tent or bivy sack.
+You will be given instructions on how to use the camping gear.
 Please understand, however, that those who have never camped before may find the experience of sleeping on the ground to be a quite a departure from what they are used to.
 Even seasoned campers may find that tenting on snow and ice takes an adjustment.What about health and fitness?

 Antarctica Camping requires a considerable amount of physical stamina in the presence of many risks to your health.
 Assistance from a doctor will not be near at hand and assistance from the ship may be significantly delayed in the event of an emergency.
 Antarctica Camping is designed for most people but it may not be for you if you are not in good health and reasonably ambulatory.
 If you have camped in the past, then you can use your experience as a benchmark with the expectation that Antarctica Camping will have the added challenge of tenting on ice and snow in sub-freezing temperatures.
 If you have not been camping in some time and you do not normally engage in physical outdoor activities, then we encourage you to consult with your doctor to make sure you have a sufficient level of health and fitness to have a safe and enjoyable time camping with us.Can my children go camping too?